pbinkley/jekyll-book/sections/06-section.md

 checking the position of each card in relation to those cards which precede and those which follow it.
 All like titles for the same author are compared.
-If they agree with respect to title, edition, place, publisher, date of imprint and paging, they are clipped together, the best card\* on top, and are placed end up at their correct position in the tray.
+If they agree with respect to title, edition, place, publisher, date of imprint and paging, they are clipped together, the best card[^06-1] on top, and are placed end up at their correct position in the tray.
 Where a group of authors of the same surname appears, all those author entries which have only initials and those which have only the surname are carefully checked